nicolairobles/DAT-NYC-37/lessons/lesson-04/readme.md

 ### Think, Pair, Share
 Let's say we want to evaluate which type of ad is associated with higher sales.

-> Instructor Note: Have students draw a basic DAG on their table or board.
-Take 2 mins and think about other variables that may predict sales.
-Discuss in small groups and share one or two examples with the class.

-> Instructor Note: Be alert for an example of seasonality (or something similar).
-Use this a jumping off point to connect to confounding.

 Great- let's take a look at the association between TV Ads and Sales by taking into account *seasonality*.

 On a DAG this would look something like a triangle between:
 `TV--> Sales and seasonality --> TV Ads and seasonality --> Sales`

-> Instructor Note: Repeat with a 2nd DAG swapping out TV ads with Google ads.

 Let's assume that the TV ads were run in November/December (right before holiday gift season) while the Google ads were run during February & March (when sales are historically low).